bayinfosys/bayinfosys.github.io/library/19-rag-strategy.md

+---
+layout: article
+title: "RAG Strategy and Tooling"
+description: "RAG is not one technique.
+A breakdown of retrieval-augmented generation approaches by complexity, and how to match tooling to the technique you actually need."
+keywords: ["rag", "retrieval augmented generation", "vector database", "llm", "enterprise ai"]
+last_modified_at: 2024-11-01
+---

 # RAG Strategy and Tooling

 Retrieval-Augmented Generation (RAG) has become a cornerstone of modern AI systems, especially for enterprise applications where large language models need grounding in domain-specific knowledge.